Nubicola/alwcipher/README.md

 # alwcipher

 Roadmap
 - Corpus: SaveTo, LoadFrom.
-How to deal with that in the most cross-platformy way?
-Requires numerous files is the problem...?
-Corpus doesn't expose its underlying datatype.
-Visitor pattern exposure would do the trick.
-VisitAllVaues(func v)
 - UI:
+    - Make SaveTo and LoadFrom visible in interface
     - New tab: numeric corpus explorer
         - Type in a number and it shows
             - N